a13xmt/matrixstats.org/README.md

 # Matrix Stats

-First public catalog for matrix rooms.
+The first public catalog for matrix rooms.
 There you can find a lot of rooms grouped by ratings or categories.
 Feel free to explore new things.

 Website: https://matrixstats.org